-A considerable amount of time was spent last year working with communities that need to upgrade their facilities.
+A considerable amount of time every year is spent working with communities that need to upgrade their facilities.
 Section engineers met regularly with municipal officials, funding agencies, and consulting engineers to develop affordable projects for Nebraska's communities.
-AWIN principals were used to evaluate the scope of projects for small communities.
-The section also met with food processing industries, power generating plants, manufacturing facilities, and with several groups who plan to anaerobically digest organic waste products and capture the methane.
+Assessing Wastewater Infrastructure Needs (AWIN) principals were used to evaluate projects for small communities.
+The section also met with State Parks, manufacturing facilities, mobile home parks, livestock truck washes, and with small agricultural businesses to plan for their wastewater treatment needs.